-That’s why, personally, I’m not super into the manufactured distressed wood.
-I say if you’re going to find real aged lumbar that has gone through distress and finish it for your home, that will look absolutely amazing.
+Most of the time the distressing is done by machines in a factory.
+However, if you find real aged lumbar that has gone through distress and finish it for your home, that will look just as amazing.

 I do believe distressed wood flooring will continue to be popular, particularly with younger generations.
 However, I don’t anticipate it will spread quite in the same way as handscraped and wirebrushed wood.

-If you’re looking at longterm resale value, I would choose handscraped wood.
+If you’re looking at long-term resale value, I would choose handscraped wood.

 A perfect compromise in between glossy and matte, a satin finish still gives you a little shine, however, it’s muted enough to hide dirt and imperfections rather than highlight them the way gloss does.

 Satin finishes are typically 40% lustrous, which means on a shiny floor scale of 1-10, they get about a 4.
 For the last few years, satin finishes have been the most popular among homeowners.

 A satin finish will still make your floors shine; it’s just not super shiny.
 It’s mellow, subdued.